DanielYWoo/pentaho-di-redis-plugin/README.md

-Double click the step dialog in spoon, type in the command and the connection url (you can use a variable from kettle.properties), then the columns will be automatically appended as command arguments, redis command will be generated and sent.
+Double click the step dialog in spoon, type in the command and the connection url (you can use a variable from kettle.properties), then the columns will be automatically appended as Redis command arguments, and sent to Redis.

 ![](./docs/config.png)